All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Looking Ahead: Weeks 7 Through 12

-The next phase of your tirzepatide journey often brings the most exciting changes.
+The next phase of your tirzepatide process often brings the most exciting changes.
 Your provider will assess whether to maintain your current dose or increase further.
 At 5 mg, many patients continue losing weight at a steady pace of 1 to 2 pounds per week.

 Between weeks 6 and 12, you can expect: